 Specialist Certificate in Teaching Pronunciation from Oxford TEFL, Barcelona (Spain)

-Cambridge University, Cambridge (UK) language teaching qualifications in the fields of Teaching Cambridge: Advanced (CAE) exams; Teaching Cambridge English: First (FCE) and FCE for Schools exams; Teaching Cambridge Preliminary English Test (PET) and PET for Schools exams; Grammar and Language Awareness;.
+Cambridge University, Cambridge (UK) language teaching qualifications in the fields of: Teaching Cambridge: Advanced (CAE) exams; Teaching Cambridge English: First (FCE) and FCE for Schools exams; Teaching Cambridge Preliminary English Test (PET) and PET for Schools exams; Teaching Cambridge Key English Test (KET) and KET for Schools exams; Grammar and Language Awareness.

 Other qualifications include: Access to Higher Education certification in the subjects of English Language, English Literature and History; Certification in Travel and Tourism Studies; Certification in advanced IT Skills.